GediminasB/fls/README.md

 Installation
 ------------

-Until accepted to CRAN package can be installed using devtools, e.g.
+Until accepted to CRAN package can be installed using devtools, i.e.

 ``` r
 library(devtools)